Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Methodology

 KAA, as a learning system, needs to keep a balance between retaining already learned knowledge and acquiring new knowledge, a phenomenon called stability-plasticity tradeoff in neuroscience \cite{neuron}, incremental learning \cite{incremental}, and continual learning \cite{continual}.
 If KAA is too stable, it will struggle to learn new knowledge effectively.
 Conversely, if it is too plastic, it risks forgetting important knowledge that has already been acquired.
 This paper designs a cosine scheduler for progressively updating the stability coefficient $\alpha(t)$ in Eq. (\ref{eq:accumulation}) from 0.9 to 1 in the cyclical learning process:

 where $T$ is the maximum learning cycles for KAA.
 Eq. (\ref{eq:alpha_t}) indicates that $\alpha(t)$ is a monotonically increasing function.
 That is, in the early phases of learning, KAA leans toward plasticity, allowing itself to rapidly absorb new knowledge.
-In the later phases, it prioritizes stability and thus becomes more conservative in absorbing new knowledge to prevent the disruption of the established cognitive capability.
+In the later phases, it prioritizes stability to prevent the disruption of the established cognitive capability.